dusk-rs/dusk-core/README.md

 ## Requirements

 You must have gradle installed on your machine, as well as maven.
-The core modules are built into your maven local repository.

 ## Implementation